Turtle Island Pottery Old Fort, NC firstname.lastname@example.org

 Altering wheel thrown forms and sculpting clay is my main focus.
-I use stoneware clay and beginning with wheel thrown forms I alter by stretching with my fingertips, similar to the pinch pot technique, in stages and then add details.
+I use a white stoneware clay and beginning with wheel thrown forms I alter by stretching with my fingertips, similar to the pinch pot technique, in stages and then add details.
 I enjoy applying a variety of color and texture with glazes by brush or dipping.
 I often refer to antique pottery for new ideas that stem from the everlasting, pleasing, forms made so long ago.
 My husband, Freeman Jones, often starts the forms, collaborates with ideas and does a lot of maintenance and so-called “grunt-work” loading kilns and such.
 He is my consultant.
 Freeman's experience in ceramics came from an in-depth work-study in the ceramics department at college.
 In 1969 he left with a degree in Art, specializing in sculpture and two concentrations, one in writing and the other in theater.

 My ceramics experience or education involves participating in many workshops all over the country as listed in my resume’.
 I have fired all types of kilns: wood, oil, gas and electric.
 I have used all types of clays including many locally found clays and minerals.
 I have built several kilns of my own.
 I have fired earthenware, raku, stoneware and porcelain, salted, pit-fired and other techniques.
 I have mixed my own glazes since before the advent of calculators and computers and now work with a wide variety of commercially prepared glazes, my own recipes, and some local materials.

 In 1984 I was a special student invited by Paul Soldner at Scripps College in Claremont, CA with privileges the same as a graduate student working towards an MFA in ceramic art, although my only credits were the experience and what I learned.
 Soldner expressed to me that having me in the studio along with his MFA students was a "shot in the arm".
 I was an example, for these graduates, of an artist making a living with her craft.
 I also took a watercolor class with head of the art department, Tucker Cooke, at UNC Asheville in 2000, which gave me a new set of tools involving color.